vistadataproject/vistadataproject.github.io/vam/build1_1/demo/emulation1_1.md

 # VAM Build 1.1 Emulation Additions

 Emulation was added in four major areas:
-  * lexicon terminology search for problems and allergies
+  * Lexicon Terminology Search for problems and allergies
-  * user preferences as part of general-purpose parameter management
+  * User Preference centralized enabled by general-purpose parameter management
-  * division (hospital location) management and selection
+  * Division (hospital location) management and selection
-  * user permissions (keys)
+  * User permissions (keys) as a key to further testing

-In each case, what were VISTA by VISTA separate data sets and services can be moved to one enterprise-wide offering, centralizing terminology, user and division management across the VA.
+In each case, what were VISTA by VISTA separate data sets and services can be moved to one enterprise-wide offering.

 ## Lexicon Search